keith-waters/100_days_of_code/README.md

 # 100 Days of Code
 100 days of code challenge with Ruby

+## Day 30
+- Puzzles on CodinGame
+	- Easy: Dungeons and Maps
+	- Medium: The Last Crusade - Episode 1

+## Day 29
+- Puzzles on CodinGame
+	- Medium
+		- Shadows of the Knight
+			- unsolved thus far, have some of the tests passing...

 ## Day 28
 - Puzzles on CodinGame
 	- Medium